ErikBoesen/coconet/README.md

 ### Tools
 Running `tools/run.sh` followed by a string giving the command you'd like to run will cause all nodes in `nodes.txt` (in your working directory) to run that command through SSH.
 This is less useful now that cron control exists.
 You can also run `up.sh` to view which/how many nodes on the current network are online.

-### Apps
-The `apps` directory contains some "unblocked" versions of various applications.
-These versions will work on secured MacBooks, but they will also join the computer that runs them to the botnet.

 ## Licensing
 This software was created by [Erik Boesen](https://github.com/ErikBoesen) and is available under the [MIT License](LICENSE).